 ROYAL BAFOKENG PLATINUM'S OPERATIONS ARE LOCATED ON THE WESTERN LIMB OF THE BUSHVELD IGNEOUS COMPLEX

-It is approximately 30km north west of the town of Rustenburg in the North West province of South Africa and immediately south of the Pilanesberg Complex.
+The operations are approximately 30km north west of the town of Rustenburg in the North West province of South Africa and immediately south of the Pilanesberg Complex.

-It is situated in the only major shallow platinum group metals (PGMs) reserves still available for mining in South Africa.
+They are situated in the only major shallow platinum group metals (PGMs) reserves still available for mining in South Africa.

 RBPlat was created from the restructuring of the BRPM JV between Royal Bafokeng Holdings (RBH) and Anglo American Platinum (Amplats).
 This restructuring resulted in the ownership and control of the mining operations of the joint venture vesting in the Royal Bafokeng Nation, via its subsidiary RBPlat.

 Our acquisition of Maseve provided us with immediate access to an operational concentrator plant to treat ore from Styldrift I and the strategic flexibility to extend the life-of-mine of the South shaft Merensky operations.
 Furthermore, it provides RBPlat with the option of early access to its Frischgewaagd ore body at Styldrift I.

 The transaction was structured in two phases.
 In 2018 we achieved financial closure of Phase I, which related to the acquisition of immovable property and the Maseve concentrator plant.
 We also reached financial closure on Phase II of the transaction, which relates to the acquisition of 100% of the shares in Maseve and shareholder claims owing by Maseve.
 The Maseve mine is currently on care and maintenance.